frombeirutwithlove/ProtestTips/WhatToDo.md

 - You can refuse to ID yourself.
 In times of mass arrest, refusing to identify yourself can slow down the arrest and charge process, and you might get released after a night in jail without formal charges.
 - You do not have to answer any questions, and can ask for a lawyer: “I want my attorney and I choose to remain silent” and then refuse questioning until you have a chance to talk to a lawyer.
 - If the police ask to see your phone, tell them that you do not consent to a search of your device.
 They might still seize your phone and search it later, with a warrant, but you would have made it clear that you did not give them permission to do so.
-- If the police ask for the password to unlock your phone (or ask you to unlock it yourself), you can refuse and ask to speak to your lawyer.
+- If the police ask for the password to unlock your phone (or ask you to unlock it yourself), you have the right to refuse and ask to speak to your lawyer.

 ## Digital Tips 🔒